josmac69/technical_challenge_l/4_data_architecture/README.md

 * `updated_at`: timestamp of the last update of the pricing model

 #### Price per user and parking lot
+Overview:
-Holds information about current price for specific user and parking lot.
+* Holds information about current price for specific user and parking lot.
-Records exists only when user is currently in the parking lot.
+* Records exists only when user is currently in the parking lot.
-Only one record per user and parking lot can exist at the same time.
+* Only one record per user and parking lot can exist at the same time.
-Table will be indexed by user_id and parking_lot_id.
+* Table will be indexed by user_id and parking_lot_id.
+Other indexes would be added based on usage.
-Table will not be partitioned because it will be small.
+* Table will not be partitioned because it will be small.
-Rules for updating records are listed in assumptions.
+* Rules for updating records are listed in assumptions.
-Record will be locked during updates.
+* Record will be locked during updates.

 Structure:
+* `price_id`: bigint automatically increased (bigserial) unique price identifier
 * `user_id`: bigint unique user identifier
 * `parking_lot_id`: bigint unique parking lot identifier
 * `pricing_model_id`: bigint unique pricing model identifier
+* `tracking_event_id`: bigint tracking event identifier - id of entry event for this user and parking lot
 * `price`: price per hour
 * `currency`: currency of the price
 * `created_at`: timestamp of the creation of the price